Revenge (1990 film): Plot

 Tibey takes Miryea to a brothel to be a sex slave.
 The madame initially rejects her due to her now-disfigured face but agrees to relegate Miryea to "common use".
 Miryea is then raped by one of Tibey's men who is vengeful because she could never remember his name.
-A young man is assigned to drug and addict her, but uses unsterilized needles and as Miryea no longer wishes to live, she persuades him to share a needle with her, therefore, infecting Miryea with AIDS.
+A young man is assigned to drug and addict her but uses unsterilized needles and, as Miryea no longer wishes to live, she persuades him to share a needle with her, therefore infecting Miryea with AIDS.

 A critically wounded Cochran is discovered by Mauro, a peasant farmer whose family slowly nurses Cochran back to health.
 He returns to the burnt cabin and retrieves some money he had hidden.
 Mauro drives Cochran to town and gives him a knife to "cut the balls off your enemy".
 Cochran encounters a Texan transporting a horse who offers Cochran a ride to Durango.
 Inside a cantina, Cochran notices one of the thugs who had thrashed him; he follows him into the men's room and cuts his throat.

 After a day on the road, the Texan delivers the horse to a wealthy man who recognizes Cochran from an afternoon at Tibey's estate.
 The friendly Texan later dies peacefully in his car while Cochran is driving.

 At a motel, Cochran encounters Mauro's brother-in-law, Amador.
 Amador and his quiet friend, Ignacio, are willing to help Cochran seek revenge because Amador's sister was killed after getting mixed up in business that involved Tibey.
 They capture another of Tibey's henchmen, who tells them where Miryea can be found.
 Cochran barges into the brothel, only to find that Miryea has been moved.

 Cochran, Amador, and Ignacio ambush Tibey and his bodyguard during Tibey's morning horseback ride.
 Cochran asks Miryea's whereabouts, but first, Tibey requests that Cochran ask forgiveness for having stolen his wife.
 When Cochran lowers his gun and asks Tibey's forgiveness, Tibey reveals that Miryea is in a convent.

 Miryea is in a convent hospice, dying of AIDS, when Cochran arrives to tell Miryea that he loves her.
-He then carries her outside and Miryea tells Cochran that she also loves him, before she dies in his arms, much to Cochran's complete sadness.
-And he mourns the death of the woman that he loves: Miryea.
+He then carries her outside, and Miryea tells Cochran that she also loves him, before she dies in his arms, much to Cochran's despair.
+He mourns the death of the woman that he loves.